isabessa05/daily_code_java/README.md

 # daily_code

+## Take a look at the CodingProblmes Class to find problems that you can solve.

+## Java Basics

 Java is a general-purpose, object-oriented programming language that was first released by Sun Microsystems in 1995.
 It is designed to be platform-independent, meaning that code written in Java can run on any platform that has a Java Virtual Machine (JVM) installed.

 Here are some of the main features of Java: